 How to Steam Artichokes

-– Rinse the artichokes and then use a Chef’s knife to cut off about 1 inch from the top of each one, and enough off of the bottom to form a nice base.
+- Rinse, and then use a Chef’s knife or Serrated knife to cut off about 1 inch from the top of each artichoke, and enough off of the base of the artichoke so that it can sit without rolling.
+(Be sure to use a sharp knife as the leaves can be tough.)

-– Remove any especially tough outer leaves.
-Then use kitchen scissors to cut off about ¼ inch or so from the tops of the leaves (the sharp tips).
+- Remove any especially tough outer leaves.
+Then use kitchen shears to cut off about ¼ inch or so from the tops of the leaves (the sharp, thorny tips).

-– Fill a large pot with a few inches of water, and place a steamer basket or rack on top.
-Cover the pot and bring the water to a boil.
-Turn the heat to low.
+- Fill a large pot with a few inches of cold water, and place a steamer basket or rack on top.
+Over high heat, bring the water to a boil.
+Then turn the heat to low.

 - Place the artichokes in the steamer basket (or on the rack), drizzle with lemon juice, cover, and steam until they’re tender, about 45 minutes.
 Check by pulling off an outer leaf — it should come off easily.